 Textbooks and other instructional materials issued for student use will be numbered and signed for by the student.
 Lost or damaged textbooks or materials will be paid for by the student to whom they were issued.
-No student records will be released until debts are paid.
-All textbooks must be covered and returned in good condition.
+All textbooks must be returned in good condition.